 FAT was founded in 2008 by Gayatri Buragohain to work towards the empowerment of girls by increasing their access, interest and participation in technology.
 Their programs focus on breaking societal stereotypes and attitudes, encouraging and enabling women to feel comfortable in working with technology.
 They mainly work with adolescent girls from socially and economically disadvantaged families who come from urban settlements.
 FAT’s programs include STEM training, basic computer training, skill-building courses and practical assignments.
 At their Tech Centre, they provide women with real-world technical training and vocational guidance.
 Their multi-pronged strategy, reaching grassroots girls, corporate executives and other women’s groups, FAT seeks to address the needs of women at various stages of technological capacity and create a web of influence and support for technological savvy adolescent girls.
 The founder and Director Gayatr is a strong leader and an engineer by training.
 She is Ambassador for the Association of Computer Machinery for Women (ACM-W) India and a member of ACM India Council.
 She is also a renowned advocate for young women in STEM fields and the recipient of the Anita Borg Institute’s Change Agent Award for her work in STEM sector for underprivileged girls and women in India.

-EMpower’s 2nd grant to FAT will provide one year of curriculum based training in Science, Technology, Engineering and Mathematics (STEM) subjects to 30 adolescent girls through an Innovation Lab in Lajpat Nagar, Delhi.
+EMpower’s 3rd grant to FAT will provide one year of curriculum-based training in Science, Technology, Engineering and Mathematics (STEM) subjects to 30 adolescent girls through an Innovation Lab in Lajpat Nagar, Delhi.
 FAT works with marginalized girls in the slums of Lajpat Nagar and builds their technical capacities to enter STEM pathways for further schooling and jobs.

 Primary Location: Delhi